 6. Thank all of your supporters.

 After the campaign ends, it’s time to say a lot of thank yous.
-Don’t forget that those who raised funds for your organization are the true heroes of your campaign.
-Thank every donor for getting involved, and don’t forget to praise those who made those donations possible.
+Thank every fundraiser for getting involved, and don’t forget to show appreciation for the donors who contributed to the campaign’s success.

 To show your appreciation for your fundraisers, consider the following: